 Most recently Ian has performed in the national tour of Georgy Girl, as ‘John Ashby’, and the role of ‘Phileaus Fogg’ in Ellis Productions tour of Around the World in 80 Days.
 Some of his other Theatre credits include Caress/Ache for Griffin Theatre Company, Daylight Saving for Darlinghurst Theatre Company, The School of the Arts for QTC, and Sleeping Beauty for Malthouse Theatre.

 Ian’s additional screen credits include Dance Academy, Murder Call and Children’s Hospital.
 His film credits include Dingles Down Under, Diana & Me, Trapped in Space and The Godfather III directed by Francis Ford Coppola.

 Ian is a two time Green Room Award Winner for his performances in They’re Playing our Song in 2004, and Oklahoma! in 2006.
 Ian also received two Green Room nominations for his performances in Sam Mendes’ production of Cabaret and the new Australian musical, Eureka.

-Phillip is one of Australia’s most versatile actors, having a career on stage and screen for the last 25 years.
-He studied music from an early age and at 19 accepted a place to study musical theatre at the Western Australian Academy of Performing Arts.
+Phillip is one of Australia’s most versatile actors, having a varied career on stage and screen for the last 25 years.
+He studied music from an early age and at 19 accepted a place in the musical theatre program at the Western Australian Academy of Performing Arts.

-In 1996 he moved to Sydney to join the original Australian cast of the tap musical Crazy For You and went on to appear in Cabaret and Showboat – all for the Gordon Frost Organisation.
+He moved to Sydney to join the original Australian cast of the tap musical Crazy For You and went on to appear in Cabaret and Showboat – all for the Gordon Frost Organisation.
 In 2000, Phillip joined the Sydney Theatre Company to play Peter Walsh in The Sunshine Club before taking a break from performing to work on the family’s oyster farm.